cmsc389T-spring23/Team2/Projects/P2/OURREADME.md

  - Testing: The test function creates a pacman and puts it in location (1,1), which overlaps with a cookie.
 After the eatCookie method is called, the test checks to see if the cookie counter increased.
 In this case, the cookie counter should be equal to 1.

-### `Pacman-get_valid_moves() -> ArrayList`
- - Implementation: Returns an ArrayList of locations that pacman can legally move to.
-This function creates 4 different possible locations pacman can move, (the four cardinal directions), and checks if the locations on the map are walls or out of bounds.
-If the location is a wall or out of bounds, the location is not added to the resulting arrayList, otherwise, it is.

- - Testing: The test for this method creates 3 pacmen in 3 different positions, and tests that the method returns the correct valid moves.
-The first test verifies that moves out of bounds on the top are invalid, moves into walls are valid, and moves into ghosts are valid.
-The second test tests that moves out of bounds on the right and bottom are invalid and moves into walls are invalid.
-The last test verifies that the function returns the correct possible moves when there are multiple valid moves.

 ### `Map-attack() -> Boolean`
  - Implementation: Returns true if the attack was successful and false if not.
 This function creates 4 different possible locations that the named ghost can attack, (the four cardinal directions), and checks if the locations contain a pacman.
 If so the gameOver variable is updated to true and true is returned.
 If not the gameOver variable is set to its default value of false and false is returned.